Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 Library Element Unit Test
 --------------------------

 Each library element category comes supplied with a test harness.

-It is located in the `L2/tests/aie/<library_element>` directory.
-The test harness consists of JSON, C++ files, as well as a Makefile.
+For AI Engine library elements, it is located in the `L2/tests/aie/<library_element>` directory and consists of JSON, C++ files, as well as a Makefile.
+For VSS library elements, it is located in the `L2/tests/vss/<library_element>` directory and contains a host file, some helper python scripts, along with the JSON, C++ files and Makefiles.

-JSON description of the test harness, defined in `L2/tests/aie/<library_element>/description.json`, has been used to generate the Makefile.
+JSON description of the test harness, defined in `L2/tests/<vss/aie>/<library_element>/description.json`, has been used to generate the Makefile.
 In addition, the `description.json` file defines the parameters of the test harness, e.g., a list of supported platforms.

 Each Makefile uses a set of values for each of the library element parameters that are stored in in a JSON file in `L2/tests/aie/<library_element>/multi_params.json`.
 The set of parameters are combined in a form of a named test case, with default name being: `test_0_tool_canary_aie`.
 The set of parameters can be edited as required to configure the library element for your needs.

 C++ files serve as an example of how to use the library element subgraph in the context of a super-graph.
 These test harnesses (graphs) can be found in the `L2/tests/aie/<library_element>/test.hpp` and `L2/tests/aie/<library_element>/test.cpp` file.

-Although it is recommended that only L2 (graphs) library elements are instantiated directly in the user code, the kernels underlying the graphs can be found in the `L1/include/aie/<library_element>.hpp` and the `L1/src/aie/<library_element>.cpp` files.
+Although for AI Engine library elements, it is recommended that only L2 (graphs) library elements are instantiated directly in the user code, the kernels underlying the graphs can be found in the `L1/include/aie/<library_element>.hpp` and the `L1/src/aie/<library_element>.cpp` files.

+For VSS library elements, it is recommended to use the top level VSS Makefile found in `L2/include/vss/<library_element>` as the entry point.

 The test harness run consists of several steps that result in a simulated and validated design.
 These include: